 Many people associate a hospice with the treatment of people who have been diagnosed with terminal cancer.
-A hospice will however, offer care and support for people who have been diagnosed with any life-limiting /terminal illness.
+It is a place however that offers care and support for people who have been diagnosed with any life-limiting /terminal illness.

 The support and care they offer is not limited to cancer patients only.

 A hospice may really not be how you may imagine it to be.
-A hospice is not all doom and gloom at all!
+It is not all doom and gloom at all!

-The staff in the hospice; from the volunteers to the specialist nurses and doctors really do everything they can to make the darkest days brighter.
+The staff, from the volunteers to the specialist nurses and doctors really do everything they can to make the darkest days brighter.

 What services are available from a hospice?